Dmdv/solidity-commit-reveal/commit-reveal.md

-## Commit-Reveal pattern in solidity
+# Commit-Reveal pattern in solidity

-Here's an example implementation of a commit-reveal scheme in Solidity:
+An example implementation of a commit-reveal scheme in Solidity:

 ```solidity
 pragma solidity ^0.8.0;